mantidproject/mantid/dev-docs/source/Testing/EngineeringDiffraction/EngineeringDiffractionTestGuide.rst

 7. Change the RB number to "Custom".

-8. Repeat steps 2-5 this time using Custom Spectra `1200-1400` (these spectrum number correspond to the South Bank).
+8. Repeat steps 2-5 this time setting "Region Of Interest" to "Crop to Spectra" and using Custom Spectra `1200-1400` (these spectrum number correspond to the South Bank).
 Please note that some custom spectra values may cause the algorithms to fail.

-9. Repeat steps 2-5 with the Texture grouping - there should be 20 spectra per run.
+9. Repeat steps 2-5 with "Region of Interest" set to "Texture (20 spec)" - there should be 20 spectra per run.

 Test 4